 Captured OUTSIDE of shrine.

-The sun is still rising by the time you’ve arrived at the shrine, if you plan to arrive before the crowds.
-An easy tip to capture the beauty of Fushimi Inari Shrine is to take a few steps inside of the shrine before capturing your photo.
 I’m not a professional photographer, so please correct me if my vocabulary is incorrect, but by standing inside of the shrine to take your shot as opposed to standing outside helps eliminate any uneven lighting in your photo.
 The contrast is more balanced, lighting more even, and colors of the shrine are more vibrant.

 When you arrive at the shrine, you’re greeted with two paths.
 A sign indicates that one is for entering and the other for exiting.
 You may spend some time capturing photos at the entrance as you think that this is your best bet to capture the perfect tourist-free photo.
 Like myself, you are very wrong.
 The entrance is stunning, yes, but it is much more beautiful on the other side of the exit to capture the shrines.